 Kerosene is a combustible hydrocarbon liquid and its name derives from the Greek κηρός which means wax.
 Historically, the heating oil was made from shale oils and coal tar but after the drilling of the first oil well, petroleum soon became the main source.

-Kerosene is also commonly used for aviation fuel to power jet engines and rocket engines as well as for cooking and lighting fuels such as fire toys.
+Kerosene is commonly used for aviation fuel to power jet engines and rocket engines as well as for cooking and lighting fuels such as fire toys.
+However, you can go anywhere in the world and see the differing uses of kerosene oil showing why it is such an important fuel for your business.

 What is paraffin?